raganwald/raganwald.github.com/_posts/2018-03-03-reflections.md

 ### using prototypical inheritance to model hierarchal state machines

 Here's what we want to happen: When an account enters `open` state, as per usual, its prototype will be set to its `open` state object.
 That will have a `deposit` and `close` method.
-But what will the `open` state object's protoype be?
+But what will the `open` state object's prototype be?
 Ah!
 That will be the inner state machine that has `held` and `not-held` methods.
 And every time the object enters the `open` state, the inner state machine will enter the `not-held` state.

 So the prototype chain will look something like this: